 Choi Min Sik

 When discussing Choi Min Sik’s career, two words come to mind, explosive and intense.
 Choi Min Sik is phenomenal.
 You always feel that this man loves the craft of acting and being able to perform.
-His performance in Old Boy is all you need to watch to see just how great an actor Choi Min Sik is.
+His performance in Old Boy is all you need to watch to see how great an actor Choi Min Sik is.
 However, Choi Min Sik seems to play the same intense and worn-down character.
 Yet, Choi Min Sik has proven he takes a particular character and plays it better than anyone in Korean cinema.
 He has been at the top of all lists for Korean actors for many decades and is still strong today.
 Check him out in one of the best Korean horror movies of all time, I Saw the Devil.

 Make sure to see the Korean version and not the Korean remake by Spike Lee.